Download FREE copy of

 If you have been arrested and charged with this DWI-related offense and an accident occurred that resulted in someone receiving serious bodily injury (serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ), you could be facing a third degree felony that imposes a prison sentence of up to 10 years and up to $10,000 in fines.
 If it is determined that probation is a legal option, in addition to the demanding probation requirements for all DWI-related offenses, you will be required to complete drug and/or alcohol treatment and classes, complete an alcohol education program and serve no less than 30 days in the Tarrant County jail as a condition of your probation.

 If you have been arrested and charged with this DWI-related offense and an accident occurred that resulted in the death of another, you could be facing a second degree felony that imposes a prison sentence of up to 20 years and up to $10,000 in fines.
+One critical element of intoxication manslaughter that must be proven beyond a reasonable doubt is the element of Causation.

 Is it possible to receive probation for a Felony DWI?